 Dr. Paul Vitenas is a board certified plastic surgeon with over 25 years of body sculpting experience.
 He has been performing liposuction for decades and has perfected his technique to provide the safest and most effective procedures available.
 Dr. Vitenas’ state-of-the-art facility includes his own surgical suites, allowing liposuction to be performed steps away from his office.
 Dr. Vitenas is also proud to be one of the only surgeons to offer his patients not one, but two CoolSculpting machines.
 This allows two separate areas to be treated during a single, one-hour session.

 Contact Vitenas Cosmetic Surgery to find out more about liposuction or CoolSculpting.
-Consultations with Dr. Vitenas are always complimentary, and can be scheduled in person, as well as online for our out-of-town guests.
+Consultations with Dr. Vitenas are always valuable, and can be scheduled in person, as well as online for our out-of-town guests.
 Dr. Vitenas welcomes you to stop by the brand-new, contemporary office, located at 4208 Richmond Avenue, for a personal tour of the facility.